Clam Sentinel

 Detect And Monitor New Drives

-Ask To Scan New Drives Option
+Ask To Scan New Drives

-Infected File Option
+Infected File Options

-Monitor System For New Malware Option
+Monitor System For New Malware Options

 The next option is Monitor system for new malware.
 There are several System Monitor options: Detect suspicious files and warn about system changes, Detect suspicious files only, and Disable.
 There is also an option to Skip files with a valid digital signature.
-When Clam Sentinel detects a suspicious file, it uses this option to know what to do.
-Suspicious files that are quarantined should be sent to Clam AV at http://www.clamav.net/lang/en/sendvirus/ so it can prepare a normal ClamWin signature for all users.
+When Sentinel detects a suspicious file, it is put in quarantine (if you choose the quarantine option).
+The type of suspicious detection included in the filename.
+Suspicious files that are quarantined should be sent to Clam AV at http://www.clamav.net/lang/en/sendvirus/ so Clam can prepare a normal signature for all users.

 The option to Disable the System Monitor turns off detection of suspicious files.
-You should Disable the system monitor while you “whitelist” a file, but re-enable the system monitor after have whitelisted the file and restored it from quarantine via the Sentinel Recover program.
-If you have problems using the System Monitor, choose the Disable option, contact the Sentinel developer, and keep the System Monitor turned off until the developer answers you.
-You should know how to use the system monitor because it provides important extra protection to Sentinel users that ClamWin does not have.
+You can Disable the system monitor while you “whitelist” a file, but re-enable it after you whitelist the file and restore it from quarantine via the Sentinel Recover program.
+If you have problems using the System Monitor, choose the Disable option and inform the Sentinel developer.
+The System Monitor provides important extra protection for malware that does not have a ClamWin virus signature.
+When the System Monitor is disabled, there will be a red mark in the lower right portion of the Clam Sentinel badge in the Windows system tray.

 There is also an option to Skip Files With A Valid Digital Signature.
-It is not selected by default, but it is probably safe to select this option.
-Malware does not often have a valid digital signature.
+Once in a while, a malware will have a valid digital signature (usually adware), but most files with a valid digital signature are okay, so it is fairly safe to select this option.

 Notify Of New Versions